ncovercash/MaterializeBot/README.md

 :15 - `brew services restart...` - restart selenium (close any straggling browsers left from the bot)
 :16 - `exit 130` - exit with ^C exit code
 :19 - `tail -f logs/bot.log` - output log infinitely until ^C

+Credit
+===

+Any repository is welcome to use this bot, I just ask that you let me know so I know how it's being used.
+If you really need to, you can remove the string that says it was made by me.
+The string is under `Bot::BOT_ISSUE_FOOTER`.